 How did the end of Big Mouth Season 3 set up Season 4?

 The last few episodes of Season 3 shattered the core friend group of Big Mouth.

 After Nick kissed Missy in a later episode and even went on a date with her, Andrew discovered and took the betrayal really hard.
-It drove a wedge so big between the former best friends that in the finale, Andrew essentially broke up with Nick and didn’t go to summer camp.
+It drove a wedge so big between the former best friends that Andrew essentially broke up with Nick in the finale and didn't go to summer camp.
 But in the trailer, Andrew still shows up at summer camp anyway.
-The two seem to gain new best friends
+The two seem to gain new best friends.

 Similarly, Missy finds herself ostracized by both boys when Nick realizes he doesn't want to date her.
 Kissing Nick also triggered a breakup between her and Lars, so everyone winds up alone.

 Another dramatic change for the series is that Jessi's mother decided that they were moving to New York City, leaving Missy with one less female friend.
 Matthew also expresses disappointment at her leaving, but during the superhero episode, Jessi's truth powers reveal that he isn't all that worried because he has his new boyfriend, Aidan.
 However, Jessi still shows up at summer camp, so for all the ways that the Season 3 finale shook up the status quo, it was restored in Season 4.

 Will Big Mouth crossover with Human Resources?

 During the New York Comic Con 2019 panel ahead of Big Mouth Season 3's release, Nick Kroll teased that the show might return to the world of the hormone monsters in future seasons, and later on, he confirmed that a spin-off called Human Resources was in development.